Top 8 Instagram Metrics to Track in 2020

 Once you know what kind of content has your audience hooked, you can better strategize and continue to create content that works for them.

-Again, it all comes down to your Instagram Stories reach metrics, and at what point your posts lost viewers.
+But how can you tell what content performs best?
+It all comes down to your Instagram Stories metrics — and at what point you lose viewers.

-To help explain how to calculate your metrics, we’re going to call every post that makes up your Instagram story – whether that’s a video, photo, or boomerang post – a ‘slide’.
+To help explain how to calculate your metrics, we’re going to call every post that makes up your Instagram Stories – whether that’s a video, photo, or boomerang post – a ‘slide’.